 It’s just me-the

 aspiring wannabe-gonnabe best special education teacher in the world.
 I started this blog in May 2007 to chronicle my first year of teaching.
-As I update this, it is now October 2008 July ’09 May December ’10 sometime in the near future September ’12 March 2013.
-I have my first second third fourth fifth year under my belt and am happy about it.
-Now that my first second third fourth fifth year is water under the bridge, I will be chronicling my first second third fourth fifth year of teaching while completing my Education Specialist Teaching credential/Special Education Master’s program.
+As I update this, it is now October 2008 July ’09 May December ’10 sometime in the near future September ’12 March 2013 July 2014.
+I have my first second third fourth fifthsixth seventh second third fourth fifth sixth seventh year is water under the bridge, I will be chronicling my first second third fourth fifth sixth seventh year of teaching while completing my Education Specialist Teaching credential/Special Education Master’s program.

 Now, let me tell you a little bit about myself.
 I am a married mother of four children ages 5 6 7